ValentinChCloud/Galaxy_production/README.md

 # Galaxy 17.09 in production, virtual machine on cloud based on Openstack
+This is an example and few scripts to configure an Galaxy server in production mod on a cloud based on Openstack.
+Many points are customizable, but there one configuration will be show.
 ##	Galaxy
 ### Create galaxy user and install it
 First connect as root user to your new machine, then create a new user galaxy and give root Privileges